Calamital/Roblox-Industrialist-Recipes/README.md

       2.)
 If an item didn't have a listed source in the recipe book, I wrote the building it came from (ex.
 Exhaust coming from Coal Power Plant with Distilled Water and Coal).
       3.)
 Power cost and other information about recipes are not listed; if you need that information, I could make another file containing the information or add onto the existing file.

-Credit to sparkles3421 for polishing my file in PRETTYRECIPES.json
+Credit to sparkles3421 for polishing my file in PRETTYRECIPES.json and PRETTYRECIPESEXPANDED.json